Training and Empowering Girls, Women and Communities for a Future in Technology

 We strive for results where more girls and women achieve well-compensated, flexible employment in computing-related fields.
 Our model is created to provide concrete guidance and resources to girls and women, encouraging confidence, self-sufficiency and employment in computing-related fields.
 Our model is created to provide concrete guidance to achieve in technical skills, through use of existing online resources, guidance and mentoring.
 The model seeks to provide education that leads to jobs, which then will lay the foundation for economic self-sufficiency for girls and women.
 It will in turn leads to an improved ability to avoid and end unhealthy relationships based on financial dependence and lack of options.
 Desired outcomes include completion of technical training, completion of job seeking skills training, and finding work.
 The ultimate outcomes include better-compensated, more flexible employment options for girls and women, avoidance of unhealthy relationships and the resulting harms and costs, and increased employment in targeted areas.
 We believe in building skills through building confidence, and improving lives through education, training and gainful employment.
 Students are encouraged to challenge themselves, but progress at their own pace.

-Technologists Sarah Cortes and Andrew Lewman founded EOTO in 2012.
-Both have had extensive experience working with DV victims, as well as training and mentoring students in learning technical skills and finding employment in the technical sector.
+Technologists, educators and social service providers came together in 2012 to found E1T1.
+With extensive experience training and mentoring students of all ages in technical skills and finding employment in the technical sector.

 EOTO's Advisory Board includes community leaders who lend their expertise in the areas of education, technology, job training, and international development.
 EOTO welcomes inquiries by those interested in serving on its Advisory Board.